A while back, my husband took some time off work.

 “If you are trying to get to “the top” and burning bridges as you go, you may not like the view when you get there.”Jeff Goins

-Question – Do you try to speak your spouse’s love language?
-Please share your thoughts in comments.
+Question – Are you working to speak your spouse’s love language?